robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 ## 1.2 TLS certificates

-Conveniently, `listenSSL` will handle the low-level, algorithmic mechanics of TLS handshakes and decryption for us.
+Conveniently, `listenSSL` will handle the low-level, algorithmic mechanics of *TLS handshakes* and decryption for us.
 But in order to do this, it needs to be passed a *TLS certificate* as one of its arguments.
 As we will see, TLS certificates are easy enough for us to create, but harder for us to get right.

 Servers use TLS certificates to prove their identity.
-Your phone will refuse to do a TLS handshake with our proxy unless the *Common Name* on our certificate matches the hostname that your phone believes it is talking to.
-Our next step will therefore be to generate and use our own TLS certificate, with its Common Name set to the hostname of our target app (for now let's stick with `google.com`).
+When a client asks to perform a TLS handshake, the server presents them with a TLS certificate.
+In our case, your phone will refuse to do a TLS handshake with our proxy unless its certificate's *Common Name* (a field in the certificate) matches the hostname that your phone believes it is talking to.
+We will therefore need to be able to generate and use our own TLS certificates, with their Common Names set to the hostname of our target app (like `api.targetapp.com`).

 This might sound strange at first.
-The whole point of TLS is that when a server presents a client with a certificate for `google.com`, the client can be quite certain that it is talking to the real Google and not some dastardly man-in-the-middle.
-I wouldn't describe us as dastardly exactly, but if we can generate a certificate for `google.com` from the comfort of our own home then surely this can't bode well for the security of TLS?
+The whole point of TLS is that when a server presents a client with a certificate for `api.targetapp.com`, the client can be quite certain that it is talking to the real TargetApp and not some dastardly man-in-the-middle.
+I wouldn't describe us as dastardly exactly, but if we can generate a certificate for `api.targetapp.com` from the comfort of our own home then surely this can't bode well for the security of TLS?

-However, clients like your phone check more than a certificate's hostname when verifying its validity.
+However, clients like your phone check more than a certificate's Common Name when verifying its validity.
 They also check its "cryptographic signature".
 A cryptographic signature is a seal of approval attached to a certificate by some third party.
 This third party is usually a "Root Certificate Authority" (CA).
 CAs are secure and trustworthy organizations whose job it is to issue and sign TLS certificates.
 It is no exaggeration to say that they are collectively responsible for the integrity of encryption on the internet.
-Before issuing one of its customer with a certificate for a domain or hostname, a CA does due diligence to verify that the customer is indeed this name's real owner.
+Before issuing one of its customer with a certificate for a domain or hostname, a CA does due diligence to verify that the customer is indeed this property's real owner.

-Once the CA is satisfied, it generates a certificate (and private key) for the name, and appends a cryptographic signature.
-This signature encodes a statement of the form "Verisign asserts that this certificate belongs to the true owner of `google.com`".
+Once the CA is satisfied, it generates a certificate (and private key) for the hostname, and appends a cryptographic signature.
 The CA creates the signature by using its private key to encrypt the certificate's contents.
 A client can verify that the signature is valid by decrypting the signature using the CA's public key, and confirming that the decrypted text matches the text of the certificate.
-Since the signature could not have been generated without access to the CA's private key - which they hopefully keep extremely secret and secure - it is safe to assume that the CA endorses the contents of the certificate, and that the bearer (or more accurately, the organization in possession of the corresponding private key) is the true owner of the domain or hostname.
+Since the signature could not have been generated without access to the CA's private key - which they keep extremely secret and secure - it is safe to assume that the CA endorses the contents of the certificate, and that the bearer (or more accurately, the organization in possession of the corresponding private key) is the true owner of the domain or hostname.
+The signature effectively represents a statement like "I, Verisign (for example), assert that this certificate belongs to the true owner of `api.targetapp.com`".

-Airlines only trust passports signed by countries that they trust (as the people of the no-longer-sovereign nation of Robertopia discovered the hard way).
-In the same way, clients like your phone only trust TLS certificates that have been signed by a CA that they trust.
+Clients like your phone only trust TLS certificates that have been signed by a CA that they trust.
 Your phone decides which CAs to trust using a hard-coded list of CAs that have been approved by your phone's manufacturer.
 For example, [the list of trusted CAs pre-loaded into iOS11 is available online](https://support.apple.com/en-us/HT208125).

-Since we are not the true owners of `google.com` (at least I'm not, I can't speak for you), we will never be able to convince one of these trusted CAs to sign our DIY `google.com` certificate.
+We can generate a DIY certificate for `api.targetapp.com`, no problem.
+But ince we are not the true owners of `api.targetapp.com` (at least I'm not, I can't speak for you), we will never be able to convince one of these trusted CAs to sign it.
 And since none of them will vouch for our certificate, your phone will refuse to trust it.

 We can fix this problem by starting our own root CA called "Robert's Trusty Certificate Corp".
 One extremely difficult way to get Robert's Trusty Certificate Corp onto your smartphone's list of approved root CAs would be to set up an actual company, hire a few hundred people to run it, build some extremely secure certificate generation infrastructure, fill in a large amount of paperwork to convince Google and Apple and the rest that we should be entrusted with the online security of hundreds of millions of people, and eventually get our CA's public key included in your phone's next OS update.
-Once this step is complete you can either continue to work on this TCP proxy project; run your fledgling infrastructure business; or turn rogue and try to empty the bank accounts of everyone in the entire world.
+Afterwards you can either continue to work on this TCP proxy project; run your fledgling infrastructure business; or turn rogue and try to empty the bank accounts of everyone in the entire world.
 The details are left as an exercise for the reader.

 Since this all sounds like a lot of work, we'll do something easier.
 We'll still generate a root CA certificate for Robert's Trusty Certificate Corp.
 Then, rather than going through all the above rigmarole, we will manually add this certificate to your phone's list of trusted root CAs.
 This tells your phone to trust other certificates that are signed by Robert's Trusty Certificate Corp.
-We'll use RTCC's private key to sign our `google.com` certificate, and pass this signed certificate into our proxy's `listenSSL` method.
+We'll use RTCC's private key to sign our `api.targetapp.com` certificate, and pass this signed certificate into our proxy's `listenSSL` method.

-When our proxy presents your phone with its freshly signed `google.com` certificate, your phone will see that it is endorsed by "Robert's Trusty Certificate Corp".
+When our proxy presents your phone with its freshly signed `api.targetapp.com` certificate, your phone will see that it is signed by "Robert's Trusty Certificate Corp".
 It will check its internal list of trusted CAs and see that this splendid and reputable outfit is on there.
-It will happily accept our certificate for `google.com` as valid, and continue negotiating a TLS session before beginning to send its TCP traffic.
+It will happily accept our certificate for `api.targetapp.com` as valid, and continue negotiating a TLS session before beginning to send its TCP traffic.

 Note that anyone who got hold of our homemade CA's private key would be able to use it to sign their own certificates for any hostname they wanted.
 In the eyes of your phone (and your phone only), these certificates would be legitimate and trustworthy.
 An attacker would be able to use them to perform their own man-in-the-middle attack against you, allowing them to read your encrypted traffic.
-You should be very careful to keep your CA's private key safe on your laptop.
-You should also be sure to remove its public key from your phone's list of root CAs as soon as you are done with this project.
+You should be careful to keep your CA's private key extremely safe.
+You should also be sure to remove your CA's public key from your phone's list of root CAs as soon as you are done with this project.

 Once we have generated a TLS certificate that your phone will trust, we can pass it into our proxy via `listenSSL`. `twisted` will handle the rest for us, and our proxy will then be TLS-enabled.